 So, eventually I went back to eating meat.
 I started feeling better when I included meat in my diet again.
 For me, I need animal protein to feel well.
 But I had to do so in a way that kept it low histamine.
 I have pretty significant Histamine Intolerance, so I have to be careful with meat.

 Meat Handling Tips for Low Histamine Recipes when you have Mast Cell Activation Syndrome or Histamine Intolerance

 Here are the top things I do to make sure meat stays low histamine:

 - Only buy pasture-raised meat, never conventionally-raised meat.

 - Buy meat that’s as fresh as possible and was immediately frozen after slaughter.

-- Buy through a local farmer or a source like US Wellness Meats.
+- Buy through a local farmer or from my favorite sources of low histamine meats:

 - Avoid aged meats.
 Beef and Bison are usually aged after slaughter.